High Altitude Trek in Nepal

 • AMS is preventable and treatable.

-• Our body is a Machine.
+• Our body is a machine.
 It always gives signs when it is malfunctioning.
-All we need to do is to listen to our body and help not hinder its process.
+All we need to do is listen to our body and help not hinder its process.

-• By slow ascending, we can digest the altitude, the process is called acclimatization.
+• By slowly ascending, we can digest the altitude called acclimatization.
 Here, our body gets sufficient time to adjust to the high altitude.
-It is prudent to take a rest day every third day with the rate of ascending not more than 400m per day after the altitude of 3000m.
+It is prudent to take a rest day every third day with the rate of ascending not more than 400 m per day after the altitude of 3000 m.
 Climbing high and sleeping low is another of the dictums of altitude medicine.
 Moderate exertion on rest days is also recommended.

-• People acclimatizing well will have increased dieresis which helps prevent fluid from accumulating in the body.
+• People who are acclimatizing well will have increased dieresis, which helps prevent fluid from accumulating in the body.

-• The process of acclimatizing can be accelerated by the use of a drug called acetazolamide (diamond) taken at a dose of 250mg twice daily (5 mg/kg for kids).
+• Acetazolamide (diamond), a drug, can accelerate the process of acclimatizing.
+It is taken at a dose of 250 mg twice daily (5 mg/kg for kids).

-All ailments in the heights are altitude sickness unless proved otherwise.
+All ailments at high heights are altitude sicknesses unless proven otherwise.
 The tendency to rationalize and altitude the initial symptoms of altitude sickness to something else must be avoided and discouraged.

 3 to 6: mild AMS